Makerfabs/Makerfabs_FAQ/Arduino_Maduino/readme.md

 # Install Library

-Most popular third-party libraries can be found in the library manager.For third-party libraries that are only uploaded to Github, you can install them by installing the ZIP library.You can also simply unzip to the Arduino library folder.
+Most popular third-party libraries can be found in the library manager.
+For third-party libraries that are only uploaded to Github,  you can install them by installing the ZIP library.
+You can also simply unzip to the Arduino library folder.

 ## Library Manager